goliatone/gconfig/README.md

 The GConfigQS plugin registers an synchronous loader adding support for configuration options from URL query parameters, providing a way to modify at runtime configuration values and effectively modify application behavior.

-Think of the functionality provided by the QueryString plugin analogous to a runtime flag options override.
+Think of the functionality provided by the QueryString plugin analogous to a runtime flag options override in that let's you selectively override certain configuration options when you load a page.

 ```
 http://myapp.com/?app[debug]=true